minio/minio/docs/distributed/DECOMMISSION.md

 > NOTE: Canceled decommission will not make the pool active again, since we might have
 > Potentially partial duplicate content on the other pools, to avoid this scenario be
-> very sure to start decommissioning as a planned activity.
+> absolutely sure to start decommissioning as a planned activity.

 ```
 λ mc admin decommission cancel alias/ http://minio{1...2}/data{1...4}